 Looking at a potential solar site by remote control is much quicker and easier than driving to a site, getting out of the truck, and checking it out.
 But there’s a lot it can’t tell you.

 For example, satellite photos are taken looking straight down, so any images they capture are purely two-dimensional.
-So while they can show you where large objects like HVAC units, chimneys, and trees are, they can’t show you how tall they are or how much shadow they cast.
+While they can show you where large objects like HVAC units, chimneys, and trees are, they can’t show you how tall they are or how much shadow they cast.
 Same goes for the height and size of dormers and gables.

 They can’t show whether the land is level or if it slopes, and in which direction.